bcgov/ssdtools/paper/paper.md

 The `shinyssdtools` R package [@dalgarno_shinyssdtools_2021] provides a Graphical User Interface to `ssdtools`.

 Since the publication of @thorley2018ssdtools, the `ssdtools` R package has undergone two major updates.
-The first update (v1) included the addition of four new distributions (inverse Pareto, Burr Type III and the log-normal log-normal and log-logistic log-logistic mixtures) and a switch to the R package `TMB` [@tmb] for model fitting.
+The first update (v1) included the addition of four new distributions (inverse Pareto, Burr Type III and the log-normal log-normal and log-logistic log-logistic mixtures) and a switch to the R package `TMB` [@tmb] allowing full control over model specification.
 The second major release (v2) includes critical updates to ensure that the $\text{HC}_x$ and $\text{HP}_u$ estimates satisfy the *inversion principle* as well as bootstrap methods to obtain confidence intervals (CIs) with more appropriate coverage [@fox_methodologies_2024].

 # Statement of need